Motion-Aware Animatable Gaussian Avatars Deblurring: Experiments

-\textbf{Qualitative results.} Qualitative comparisons between our method and other baselines are displayed in Fig.~\ref{fig:synthetic} and Fig.~\ref{fig:real_data}.
-While combining 2D deblurring techniques with the 3DGS avatar model yields slight improvements in reconstruction (e.g., in the arm region in Fig.~\ref{fig:synthetic}), significant visual artifacts persist, such as residual blurriness and lack of detail around body edges.
-These issues stem from inconsistent deblurring across different views, as 2D deblurring methods fail to enforce multi-view consistency.
-In contrast, our approach incorporates the physics-based blur formation process directly into the model, enabling it to accurately learn the underlying 3D representation for simultaneous deblurring and avatar reconstruction.
-In a addition, since our method is able to recover the sub-frame motion, high frame-rate sharp videos could be further recovered.
+\textbf{Qualitative results.} Qualitative comparison results are shown in Fig.~\ref{fig:synthetic} and Fig.~\ref{fig:real_data}.
+While integrating 2D deblurring techniques with the 3DGS avatar model provides minor improvements in reconstruction quality (\eg, the arm region in Fig.~\ref{fig:synthetic}), prominent visual artifacts remain, including residual blur and loss of detail around body contours.
+These artifacts arise from inconsistencies in deblurring across multiple viewpoints, as 2D deblurring methods do not enforce multi-view consistency.
+The proposed approach incorporates a physics-based blur formation model, allowing accurate learning of the 3D representation and enabling simultaneous deblurring and improved avatar reconstruction.